Digital Marketing for Dummies: Where to Start?

 It’s one of the most used strategies for content marketing and SEO.
 Large or small companies have been applying blogs to attract traffic and rank better on search engines.

 In our Digital Marketing for Dummies guide, we highly recommend you starting your blog.
-Even if you don’t have a product, getting used to write content and acquire backlinks can be knowledge invaluable for when you start selling your products.
+Even if you don’t have a product, getting used to writing content and acquiring backlinks can be invaluable when selling your products.

 The most used platform for blogging is, by far, WordPress.
 Other options are Wix or Blogger.